BedirhanSakinoglu/KarmaSim-UGV/README.md

-# Karmasim Project is a simulation for autonomous vehicles made by Havelsan
+# Karmasim Project is a simulation for autonomous vehicles made by Havelsan.
+# This program allows unmanned ground vehicles to go to objective points.